 Of the two employment models, a CLE is typically less flexible.
 This is simply because the logistics of setting up a legal presence and all the obligations related to running it require a longer-term commitment.
 So, it’s most suitable for companies that have fixed, long-term plans in a specific location.

 An EOR, on the other hand, allows companies to quickly enter and exit a market without needing any legal setup.
-This inherent flexibility means partnering with an EOR, which is ideal for small businesses that want to hire remotely on a trial basis or are investigating operating in a new region.
+This inherent flexibility means partnering with an EOR that’s ideal for small businesses who want to hire remotely on a trial basis or are investigating operating in a new region.

 Benefits of Each Model